owais12-lgtm/led-matrix/README.md

 This is a through-hole LED matrix display made with a Pro Micro and a buncha leds!
 This matrix is pretty useful for small animations. .
 It is also made to fit on small circuit boards

+# features
+-> THT LEDs for ease of soldering!
+-> made with a pro micro
+-> 6 X 6 matrix
+-> 36 LEDs!

 # schematic